 Dealing with ADHD symptoms is still in your hands, get the most suitable ADHD treatment by clicking the button below.

 Get Evaluated by an ADD/ADHD Doctor

 The only way to find out for sure if you have adult ADD is to visit an ADD/ADHD clinic to be evaluated by a trained professional.
 It’s important to choose a clinic that has experience with adult ADD and can recognize the many behaviors and symptoms of those with the condition.

-It’s also vital to choose a clinic that has a number of treatment options including counseling, therapy, and medication so that you will receive a comprehensive, individualized treatment plan if you receive a diagnosis of ADD.
+It’s also vital to choose a clinic that has a number of treatment options including counseling, therapy, and medication so that you will receive a comprehensive, individualized treatment plan if you receive a

 Do you think you may have adult ADHD/ADD?
 After writing down your symptoms, taking a look at your family, and thinking back on your history, you may find there is a pattern of thoughts and behaviors that are consistent with this condition.